 Causes a mild hypoproliferative normocytic anemia due to the loss of the stimulatory effect of thyroid hormones on erythropoiesis.

 RBCs are attacked by autoantibodies and targeted for extravascular destruction.
-This usually occurs either as part of other autoimmune conditions (e.g., SLE, rheumatoid arthritis, or scleroderma) or in relation to a lymphoproliferative disorder (usually non-Hodgkin lymphoma or chronic lymphocytic leukemia).
+This usually occurs either as part of other autoimmune conditions (e.g., systemic lupus erythematosus, rheumatoid arthritis, or scleroderma) or in relation to a lymphoproliferative disorder (usually non-Hodgkin lymphoma or chronic lymphocytic leukemia).

 Autoimmune diseases can also cause pure red cell aplasia.